taverntesting/taverntesting.github.io/documentation.md

 - `payload` OR `json`: A plain text payload or a YAML object that will be serialized into JSON that must match the payload of a message published to `topic`.
-- `timeout`: How long to wait for the message to arrive.
-Defaults to 3 (seconds).
+- `timeout`: How many seconds to wait for the message to arrive.
+Defaults to 3.

 ## Mixing MQTT tests and HTTP tests